Galileo-Galilei/kedro-mlflow/docs/source/03_getting_started/02_first_steps.md

-# First steps with the plugins
+# First steps with the plugin

 ## Initialize kedro-mlflow

-Run
+First, you need to initialize your project and add the plugin-specific configuration file with this command:

 ```console
 kedro mlflow init
 ```

-You have the following message:
+You will see the following message:

 ```console
 'conf/base/mlflow.yml' successfully updated.
 ```

-The ``conf/base`` folder is updated:
+The ``conf/base`` folder is updated and you can see the `mlflow.yml` file:

 ![initialized_project](../imgs/initialized_project.png)

-If you have configured your own mlflow server, you can specify the tracking uri in the ``mlflow.yml`` (replace the highlighted line below:):
+*Optional: If you have configured your own mlflow server, you can specify the tracking uri in the ``mlflow.yml`` (replace the highlighted line below):*

 ![mlflow_yml](../imgs/mlflow_yml.png)